tim-s-ccs/ts-ccs-frontend/docs/guides/get-started.md

 - we recommend [using an automated task or your build pipeline](import-assets.md#javascript) instead of copying the files manually

 <!-- TODO: Update this link in future for space -->
-For CCS Components, you can find the code by running this project as an app.
+For CCS Components, you can find the code by running this [project as locally](/docs/contributing/running-locally.md).

 For GOV.UK Frontend, you can now get the full code for page layouts and other components from the [Design System website](https://design-system.service.gov.uk/).